|

 Eating Eggs Does Not Harm Arteries

-COMMENT: I never thought that eggs did do any harm.
+I have never believed that eggs did do any harm.
 I have yet to find any evidence that eggs are anything other than an entirely healthy food (so long as they haven't been tampered with — I'm thinking of 'omega-3 eggs').
 You might like a couple of anecdotes on eggs.

 Firstly, Dr Uffe Ravnskov, the founder of The International Network of Cholesterol Skeptics decided to test the theory that eggs raised blood cholesterol levels.
 So he ate 59 eggs in nine days.
 His cholesterol went down by 11%.